miali88/spritely_ai/README.md

 [![Python 3.12](https://img.shields.io/badge/python-3.12-blue.svg)](https://www.python.org/downloads/)
 [![Next.js 14](https://img.shields.io/badge/next.js-14-black.svg)](https://nextjs.org/)

-Spritely AI is a powerful desktop + web application that enables real-time audio transcription with AI analysis.
+Spritely AI is a powerful desktop application that enables real-time audio transcription with AI analysis.
 It combines local audio processing with cloud-based AI to provide a seamless voice-to-text experience.

 This repository is the desktop app and the web app is available at [https://spritelyai.com]
 ## 🌟 Features